hackforla/HomeUniteUs/api-v2/README.md

 #### Setup and Run

-Once the `.env` file has been configured using the instructions outlined above and Poetry is installed, run the following commands in the `api-v2` directory to install the required development dependencies and run the application.
+Once the `.env` file has been configured and Poetry is installed, run the following commands in the `api-v2` directory to install the required development dependencies and run the application.

 ```shell
 poetry install                      # Installs all dependencies